 The report postmark is due on the next business day when the due date falls on a weekend or holiday.

 Can I file an extension to report?

-Yes, as part of the Holder Packet you can complete the ‘extension of time to file’ form and either mail or email it prior to the reporting deadline.
+Yes, you may complete the Extension to File form and email it prior to the reporting deadline.
 Remember that this extension only provides additional time to report the properties.
 The UPA does NOT provide an extension to remit funds.
 In the event you need an extension and are unsure of your unclaimed property obligation you must make an estimated payment to avoid interest assessed for late reporting.
 Any overpayment will be returned after the report is successfully filed.